The Argotist Online

 His publications include, Carrier of the Seed, Distorted Reflections, Slimvol, Collected Poetry Reviews 2004-2013, Cyclones in High Northern Latitudes (with Jake Berry) and Outside Voices: An Email Correspondence (with Jake Berry), available as a free ebook here.

-Land, seeing Adrian Mitchell read, talking to Brian Louis Pearce, hearing
+seeing Adrian Mitchell read, talking to Brian Louis Pearce, hearing Ted Hughes

-Ted Hughes read Crow, finding copies of Slow Dancer magazine in an
+read Crow, finding copies of Slow Dancer magazine in an Oxford Street

-possibilities of the small press, having got my first poem published.
-My mum
+excitement about the possibilities of the small press, having got my first poem

-having a Gestetner duplicator.
-The poetry group at a hospital where I was
+published.
+My mum having a Gestetner duplicator.
+The poetry group at a hospital

-working.
-My friend Graham Palmer who co-edited the first Stride
+where I was working.
+My friend Graham Palmer who co-edited the first Stride magazines.

-JS: Do you think non-mainstream poetry has an audience apart from poets,
+you think non-mainstream poetry has an audience apart from poets, critics and

-RML: I'm sure it does, but I'm not sure it matters.
-Populism doesn't seem a
+sure it does, but I’m not sure it matters.
+Populism doesn’t seem a criteria

 readers—that’s OK.
 Most paintings only end up with one or two viewers once